syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/FindAndReplace.md

 {% tabs %}
 {% highlight c# %}
 //Creates an instance for the class “GridHighlightSearchText”.
-GridHighlightSearchText highlighttext = new GridHighlightSearchText();
+GridHighlightSearchText highlightText = new GridHighlightSearchText();

-//Wires the table control to the object. highlighttext.WireGrid(this.gridGroupingControl1.TableControl);
+//Wires the table control to the object. highlightText.WireGrid(this.gridGroupingControl1.TableControl);

-//Assigns the text that needs to be highlighted. highlighttext.HighlightText = "112";
+//Assigns the text that needs to be highlighted. highlightText.highlightText = "112";

-//Assigns the color (optional). highlighttext.HighlightColor = Color.Yellow;
+//Assigns the color (optional). highlightText.HighlightColor = Color.Yellow;
 {% endhighlight %}
 {% highlight vb %}
 'Creates an instance for the class “GridHighlightSearchText”.
-Dim highlighttext As New GridHighlightSearchText()
+Dim highlightText As New GridHighlightSearchText()

-'Wires the table control to the object. highlighttext.WireGrid(Me.gridGroupingControl1.TableControl)
+'Wires the table control to the object. highlightText.WireGrid(Me.gridGroupingControl1.TableControl)

-'Assigns the text that needs to be highlighted. highlighttext.HighlightText = "112"
+'Assigns the text that needs to be highlighted. highlightText.highlightText = "112"

-'Assigns the color (optional). highlighttext.HighlightColor = Color.Yellow
+'Assigns the color (optional). highlightText.HighlightColor = Color.Yellow
 {% endhighlight %}
 {% endtabs %}